Tokyo International School: History

 In 1997, American-Japanese husband and wife Patrick Newell and Ikuko Tsuboya-Newell started Tokyo International School to provide an education for their two daughters.
 Starting with 12 students and one classroom, the school moved twice in the Meguro area of Tokyo before moving to Shirokane in 2000.
 In March 2004, due to a growing number of students, the school moved to a new location in Tamachi, the site of the recently vacated Nankai Elementary School.
 The schoolyard was resurfaced and the building was reinforced and painted a distinctive blue, orange, and yellow before the school moved in.
 After ten years at the Tamachi location, in August 2013 the school moved to its current location in Minami-Azabu.
 The school began offering Grade 10 courses in August 2023 to complete its IB MYP programme.

 In August 2025 the school began offering the IB Diploma (IBDP) Grade 11, these students will continue into Grade 12 IBDP in the following academic year 2026/27.
-The first graduating students will be in 2027.

 In August 2026, Tokyo International School will move to its new campus location in Takanawa Gateway City.